We may earn money or products from the companies mentioned in this post.

 Typically the focus of kayaking is forward movement whether it is through rapids or cruising across a bay, lake, or stream.
-There are occasions, though, when it would be good to stop for fishing, go for a swim, or just take a break.
+There are occasions, though, when it would be good to stop to fish, go for a swim, or just take a break.

 That’s where an anchor is exactly what is required.
 Selecting one that is the right size and design to suit your kayak and needs is important and takes careful consideration.